UCOP Human Resources

 Screening candidates and requesting work samples

 The goal of screening is to determine the best qualified applicants to interview.
 All interviewees need to meet all posted requirements.
-When you receive a notification that the position has been taken off the web, you login to the Classification and Applicant Tracking System (CATS) to conduct an initial screening for applicants who meet all the posted requirements.
-In CATS you review each candidate's application, resume and cover letter.
+When you receive a notification that the position has been taken off the web, you login to the Talent Acquisition Manager (TAM) to conduct an initial screening for applicants who meet all the posted requirements.
+In TAM you review each candidate's application, resume and cover letter.

 - Use the temporary statuses (Reviewed - Yes, Reviewed - No, Reviewed - Maybe) to indicate a preliminary sorting of the applicants.